openstack/api-site/firstapp/source/durability.rst

 Add metadata to objects
 ~~~~~~~~~~~~~~~~~~~~~~~

-You can also do advanced things like uploading an object with metadata, such
+You can also do advanced things like uploading an object with
-as in this below example, but for further information we'll refer you to the
+metadata, such as in following example.
+For more information, see the
 documentation for your SDK.
-This option also uses a bit stream to upload the
+This option also uses a bit stream to
-file - iterating bit by bit over the file and passing those bits to swift as
+upload the file, iterating bit by bit over the file and passing those
-they come, compared to loading the entire file in memory and then sending it.
+bits to Object Storage as they come.
+Compared to loading the entire
+file in memory and then sending it, this method is more efficient,
-This is more efficient, especially for larger files.
+especially for larger files.

 .. only:: libcloud